-As rules are processed one after the other, giving them a priority order will let you choose which rule will override the others in case they apply to the same product.
+As rules are processed one after the other, giving them a priority order will let you choose which one will override the others if they apply to the same product.

 First of all, the system processes Price Rules.
-It starts with Quantity Discount rules: if there’s a quantity rule applying to a product, all other rules (either Quantity discount or Special offer) applying to the same product will be then ignored, even if the option With other rules is enabled.
+It starts with Quantity Discount rules: if a quantity rule applies to a product, all other rules (either Quantity discount or Special offer) applying to the same product will be then ignored, even if the option Disable other rules with lower priority is enabled.

 If there are, though, more than one quantity discount or special offer rules applying to different products, they will be all applied, as they do not apply to the same product and do not conflict with one another.
-This applies only if the option With other rules is enabled.
+This applies only if the option Disable other rules with lower priority is enabled.

 Let’s make an example to make things easier.